 Non-HDL is measured as part of a lipid profile, which is commonly checked by your GP after you reach the age of 40 for a routine cardiovascular health assessment.
 The lipid profile, including non-HDL, may be checked at other times if you are thought to be at increased risk of cardiovascular disease for another reason.

 As indicated above, when treatment or lifestyle changes are being considered to help lower cholesterol, non-HDL should be measured as a "baseline".
 It will then be re-measured once the treatment or lifestyle change has started, to determine how well you have responded, and if any further interventions are required.

 What does the test result mean?

 There is no set "normal" or "abnormal" value for non-HDL cholesterol.
 However, high values are associated with increased risk of cardiovascular disease, so the lower it is, the better.

 When treatment is started to lower cholesterol, changes in non-HDL cholesterol are the main indicator of how well the treatment is working.
 The current recommended target is a 40% reduction from the pre-treatment value, to indicate a good response (which is the predicted response to standard doses of statins).

 Cholesterol, including non-HDL cholesterol, should ideally be measured when a person is healthy.
 It is temporarily low during acute illness, immediately following a heart attack, or during stress (like from surgery or an accident).
 To get a true representation of your cholesterol, you should wait at least six weeks after any illness before having it measured.

-In women, cholesterol is high during pregnancy.
+In women, cholesterol is high during pregnancy (and after the menopause).
 Women should wait at least six weeks after the baby is born to have cholesterol measured.

 Some drugs that are known to increase cholesterol levels include oral corticosteroids, beta blockers, oral contraceptives, thiazide diuretics, oral retinoids and phenytoin.